project-wildfyre/uk-testcore-r4/source/pages/_includes/UKCore-Encounter-intro.md

 <!-- end TOC -->
 ### Profile Purpose ###

-This profile allows exchange of information about an interaction between an individual and healthcare provider(s) for the purpose of providing healthcare service(s) or assessing the health status of an individual.
+This profile allows exchange of information about an interaction between an individual and healthcare provider(s) for the purpose of providing healthcare service(s), or assessing the health status of an individual.

 ### Example Usage Scenarios ###